Pesticide Police, Overwhelmed By Dicamba Complaints, Ask EPA For Help

 It was up to investigators like Andy Roth to find the true culprit.

 "It's sort of a mad rush at the beginning," he says.
-"You rush out, you do the field work, you take the pictures, you take the samples, you get them back here" to the office's forensic laboratory, where soil and plant tissue could be tested for pesticide residues.
+"You rush out, you do the field work, you take the pictures, you take the samples, you get them back here" to the office's forensic laboratory, where soil and plant tissue can be tested for pesticide residues.

 The lab staff also was overwhelmed.
-"The first issue was, we quickly reached our maximum storage capacity," says Ping Wan, the lab supervisor.
+"The first issue was we quickly reached our maximum storage capacity," says Ping Wan, the lab supervisor.
 They had to buy more freezers to store the evidence.
 "There is not an inch of wall space left," Wan says, gesturing toward freezers that line one side of the lab.

-When tests were done, they showed the same thing, over and over: dicamba.
+When tests were done, they showed the same thing over and over again: dicamba.

 Dicamba is an herbicide.
-In late 2016, the federal Environmental Protection Agency approved a new use for it.
+In late 2016, the Environmental Protection Agency approved a new use for it.
 Farmers now can spray special versions of dicamba right on top of growing soybean plants, as long as those are special soybean varieties that are genetically engineered to tolerate it.
 The weeds die, but these crops are fine.

-Many farmers love this technology, especially those with fields full of weeds that have become resistant to other weedkillers, such as glyphosate, or Roundup.
-The majority of all soybeans planted in America this past year were dicamba-tolerant.
+Many farmers love this technology, especially those with fields full of weeds that have become resistant to other weedkillers such as glyphosate, or Roundup.
+The majority of soybeans planted in America this past year were dicamba-tolerant.

-Others, like Lewis Flohr, in Frankfort, Ind., who's growing soybeans that can't tolerate dicamba, think it's a plague.
+Others, like Lewis Flohr in Frankfort, Ind., who's growing soybeans that can't tolerate dicamba, think it's a plague.
 "I had about an 80-acre field that was whacked pretty hard by dicamba," he says.
 He says it cut his harvest on those acres by a third.

-The problem with dicamba is, it doesn't always stay where it's sprayed.
+The problem with dicamba is it doesn't always stay where it's sprayed.
 On hot days it can evaporate and drift across the landscape, damaging other plants.

 It's been happening on an enormous scale across the soybean farming belt, from Minnesota in the north to Arkansas in the south.